allenai/pipeline/README.md

 Because this class has an Iterator as its input type, it will not hold the raw document dataset in memory.
-To produce the Iterator of parsed documents, we must implement an ArtifactIO class.
-Recall that an ArtifactIO class is parameterized with the output type (in this case, Iterator[ParsedDocument]) and the artifact type.
+To produce the Iterator of parsed documents, we must implement an ArtifactIo class.
+Recall that an ArtifactIo class is parameterized with the output type (in this case, Iterator[ParsedDocument]) and the artifact type.
 We will define ours in terms of the more general StructuredArtifact rather than the narrow DirectoryArtifact.
 This will allow us to read from Zip archives on the local file system or in S3 with the same implementation class.
-The ArtifactIO interface includes both read and write operations, to ensure consistency of serialization/deserialization code throughout the pipeline.
+The ArtifactIo interface includes both read and write operations, to ensure consistency of serialization/deserialization code throughout the pipeline.
 For this use case, however, we only need implement the read operation.

     object ParseDocumentsFromXML
-               extends ArtifactIO[Iterator[ParsedDocument], StructuredArtifact] {
+               extends ArtifactIo[Iterator[ParsedDocument], StructuredArtifact] {
       def read(a: StructuredArtifact): Iterator[ParsedDocument] = {
         for ((entry, is) \<- a.reader.readAll) yield parse(is)
       }